nikclayton/powercoders.org/site/content/faq/_index.md

           the company and internship.
 The goal of a participating company is to invite 3 to 5 participants for an second interview in the following week.
+      - header: Do the participants get a salary during their internship?
+        text: >-
+          Yes, you earn between CHF 400 - 600 per month, but it gets partly deducted by your social care.
     name: Participant
   - items:
       - header: 'I have an IT company, how can I help Powercoders?'